NCAR/MPAS-vortex-tracker/README.md

   - Run tracker that was compiled from [https://github.com/NCAR/MPAS-vortex-tracker.git](https://github.com/ahijevyc/standalone_gfdl-vortextracker.git)

   	`$BINDIR/gettrk.exe < namelist > log`

+> [!WARNING]
+> tracker will choke on missing data.
+If the lat-lon files have cells outside the model domain, the tracker will complain about the mslp contour intervals.
+It cannot handle mslp=0.
+Make sure the interpolated domain is completely within the domain of valid model output.

 # Run tracker on GFS - <a href="https://docs.google.com/document/d/1vgNUB4GW0FOgpD3tZUm8GQ2jV8ECW5SI7tfZVcX12UU/edit?usp=sharing">Google Doc</a>